mehmedbayram/PercentTrading/index.md

 ## Privacy Policy

-This privacy policy governs your use of the Percent Trading app for Apple devices (Mac, iPhone and iPad) that was created by Mehmet Bayram.
+This privacy policy governs your use of the Percent Trading app that was created by Mehmet Bayram.
 The Application lets you calculate percent values with an in-app calculator.

 ### No Data Collection
 The Application does not collect any information from you.
 Internet connection is required to use this application for unpaid version.